1. Home

 The trial before a judge and jury

-If the trial is held before a jury, the jurors listen to the judge's instructions and then withdraw to decide on a verdict of guilty or not guilty.
+At the end of the trial, the jurors listen to the judge's instructions and then withdraw to decide on a verdict of guilty or not guilty.

 If the jury finds you guilty, the judge determines then the sentence.